 - Federal agency non-tax debts;

 - State income tax obligations; or

 - Certain unemployment compensation debts owed to a state.
-(Generally these are debts for compensation that was paid due to fraud or for contributions due to a state fund that were not paid due to fraud).
+(Generally, these are debts for (1) compensation that was paid due to fraud, or (2) for contributions owing to a state fund that were not paid due to fraud).

 If you file Form 8379 by itself, it must show both spouses' social security numbers in the same order as they appeared on your joint income tax return.
 You, the "injured" spouse, must sign the form.
 Follow the instructions on Form 8379 carefully and be sure to attach the required forms to avoid delays.
 Do not attach the previously filed joint tax return to the Form 8379.
 Send Form 8379 to the Service Center where you filed your original return and allow at least 8 weeks for the IRS to process your Form 8379.
-We will compute the injured spouse's share of the joint return for you.
-If you lived in a community property state during the tax year, we will divide the joint refund based upon state law.
-For additional information, BFS' TOP call center can be reached at 800-304-3107 or TDD 866-297-0517.
+The IRS will compute the injured spouse's share of the joint return, and if you lived in a community property state during the tax year, the IRS will divide the joint refund based upon state law.
+Not all debts are subject to a tax refund offset.
+To determine if a debt is owed (other than federal tax), and whether an offset will occur, contact BFS' TOP call center at 800-304-3107 (for TTY/TDD help, call 866-297-0517).

 Page Last Reviewed or Updated: February 24, 2014